The New York Times

 Address: 620 8th Ave, New York, NY 10018, USA

 The New York Times (NYT) is a newspaper based in Manhattan, New York City.
 The New York Times covers domestic, national, and international news, and publishes opinion pieces and reviews.
-As one of the longest-running newspapers in the United States, the Times serves as one of the country's newspapers of record.
-As of August 2025, The New York Times had 11.88 million total and 11.3 million online subscribers, both by significant margins the highest numbers for any newspaper in the United States; the total also included 580,000 print subscribers.
-The New York Times is published by the New York Times Company; since 1896, the company has been chaired by the Ochs-Sulzberger family, whose current chairman and the paper's publisher is A. G. Sulzberger.
+One of the longest-running newspapers in the United States, the Times serves as one of the country's newspapers of record.
+As of August 2025, The New York Times had 11.88 million total and 11.3 million online subscribers, both the highest numbers for any newspaper in the United States by a significant margin; the total also included 580,000 print subscribers.
+The New York Times is published by the New York Times Company.
+Since 1896, the company has been chaired by the Ochs-Sulzberger family.
+The current chairman and the paper's publisher is A. G. Sulzberger.
 The Times is headquartered at The New York Times Building in Midtown Manhattan.
 Wikipedia

 Website: www.nytimes.com